aws-samples/vpn-gateway-strongswan/README.md

 #### Use AWS Management Console

-* Use the CloudFormation template to deploy a VPN gateway stack in an appropriate subnet based on the [Parameters](#parameters) described below.
+Use the CloudFormation template to deploy a VPN gateway stack in an appropriate subnet based on the [Parameters](#parameters) described below.

-  * Use the [AWS Management Console](https://console.aws.amazon.com/cloudformation/home) to access the CloudFormation service.
+1. Use the [AWS Management Console](https://console.aws.amazon.com/cloudformation/home) to access the CloudFormation service.
-  * Ensure that the desired AWS region is selected.
+1. Ensure that the desired AWS region is selected.
-  * Click "Create Stack" and select "With new resources".
+1. Select "Create Stack" and select "With new resources".
-  * Click "Upload a template file"
+1. Select "Upload a template file"

-  * Use your browser to download the [`vpn-gateway-strongswan.yml`](https://raw.githubusercontent.com/aws-samples/vpn-gateway-strongwswan/master/vpn-gateway-strongswan.yml) CloudFormation template file to your local computer.
+1. Use your browser to download the [`vpn-gateway-strongswan.yml`](https://raw.githubusercontent.com/aws-samples/vpn-gateway-strongwswan/master/vpn-gateway-strongswan.yml) CloudFormation template file to your local computer.
-  * Click "Choose file" to select the CloudFormation template file that you downloaded.
+1. Select "Choose file" to select the CloudFormation template file that you downloaded.
-  * Click "Next" to "Specify stack details".
+1. Select "Next" to "Specify stack details".
-  * Enter a name for your new CloudFormation stack.
+1. Enter a name for your new CloudFormation stack.
 For example, "vpn-gateway".
-  * Override and/or fill in the required parameters.
+1. Override and/or fill in the required parameters.
 See [Parameters](#parameters) for details.
-  * Click "Next" to "Configure stack options".
+1. Select "Next" to "Configure stack options".
-  * Click "Next" to review your stack settings.
+1. Select "Next" to review your stack settings.
-  * Click "Create stack".
+1. Select "Create stack".

 #### Use AWS CLI

-If you have the AWS CLI installed, you might find it easier to use included shell script `manage-stack` to easily create the stack.
+If you have the AWS CLI installed, you might find it easier to use the included shell script `manage-stack` to create the stack.

 1. Clone this repository to your local system on which you have the AWS CLI installed.
 2. Customize one of the `template-parameters-*.json` files containing example sets of parameters for your stack.
-Choose the file based on whether you're using PSK- or certificate-based authentication.
 3. Execute the `manage-stack` wrapper script to create the stack.
 See the script for the supported options.

 ```
 $ ./manage-stack -e mystack1 template-parameters-certificate-auth.json
 ```

-You can monitor stack creation progress via the AWS management console.
+Monitor the progress of stack creation via the AWS management console.

 #### After Starting the Create Stack Process